luk036/ellipsoid-method/ell-review.md

   We review the ellipsoid method and its application to various optimization problems.
 While it is commonly believed that the method is slower than interior-point methods, we argue that the ellipsoid method offers distinct advantages.
 It does not require the evaluation of all constraint functions and can take advantage of certain types of problem structures.
 In addition, the importance of the separation oracle is often overlooked.
 We examine three particular applications of the ellipsoid method: robust optimization, semidefinite programming, and network optimization.
 For each application, we discuss the use of a separation oracle and its effectiveness in solving the problem.
 We also examine implementation issues of the ellipsoid method, such as the use of parallel cuts to update the search space.
 We provide evidence that in certain cases, such as FIR filter design, parallel cuts significantly improve the computation time.
 We also touch on the topic of discrete optimization.
 We show that the ellipsoid method can be applied to discrete problems where some design variables are restricted to discrete forms.
 The additional requirement for an oracle is simply the need to locate the nearest discrete solutions.
 ---

+> When you have eliminated the impossible, whatever remains, however
+> improbable, must be the truth.

+*Sir Arthur Conan Doyle, stated by Sherlock Holmes*

 # Introduction

 The ellipsoid method has an unfavorable reputation due to its perceived slowness in solving convex problems compared to the interior-point method.
 This perception is unfair.
 Unlike the interior-point method, the ellipsoid method does not require explicit evaluation of all constraint functions.
 It only requires a *separation oracle* that provides a *cutting plane* (@sec:cutting_plane).
-This makes the method ideal for problems with a large or even infinite number of constraints.
+This makes the method ideal for problems with a moderate number of design variables but a large or even infinite number of constraints.
 Another complaint is that the method cannot exploit sparsity.
 However, while the ellipsoid method cannot take advantage of the sparsity of the problem, the separation oracle can take advantage of certain structural types.

 While the ellipsoid method has been investigated for decades [@unknown], the importance of the separation oracle is often overlooked.
 In this articles, we examine three particular applications.

-In @sec:robust, robust optimization is discussed...
+In @sec:robust, robust convex optimization is discussed.
+Robust optimization is a framework for dealing with parameter uncertainties in mathematical models.
+Uncertainties in the real world can make the original model inapplicable.
+Robust optimization incorporates these uncertainties into the optimization problem by considering the worst-case scenario.
+It seeks to find a solution that is robust and performs optimally under all plausible parameter values within a given set of uncertainties.
+Note that a robust counterpart of a convex problem preserves the convexity.
+However the number of constraints becomes infinite.

 In @sec:network, we show that for network parametric problems, the cutting plane can be constructed by identifying a negative cycle in a directed graph.
 Efficient algorithms exist that exploit network locality and other properties.
 Consequently, it can be used for efficient oracle implementations.